ahmadjamalkta/inet-showcases/mobility/basic/doc/index.rst

 to achieve more complex motion.

 This showcase demonstrates some of the available elementary mobility models.
-Combining mobility models is covered in another showcase, :doc:`../../combining/doc/index`.
+The topic of combining mobility models is covered in another showcase, :doc:`../../combining/doc/index`.

-INET version: ``4.0``
+| INET version: ``4.0``

-Source files location: `inet/showcases/mobility/basic <https://github.com/inet-framework/inet-showcases/tree/master/mobility/basic>`__
+| Source files location: `inet/showcases/mobility/basic <https://github.com/inet-framework/inet-showcases/tree/master/mobility/basic>`__

 Overview
 --------